-Private Wealth Management executed shares and depository receipts via the Global Markets Division of GS, and where appropriate, other GS affiliates.
-Private Wealth Management determined that it can consistently achieve the best results for its clients using a single execution venue (being the Global Markets Division of the Goldman Sachs group).
+Private Wealth Management executed shares and depository receipts via the Equities business unit within Global Banking & Markets in GS, and where appropriate, other GS affiliates.
+Private Wealth Management determined that it can consistently achieve the best results for its clients using a single execution venue (being the Equities business unit within Global Banking & Markets in the Goldman Sachs group).